 Your best food options in the elimination diet are vegetables and meats – in that order.
 Here are some ideas for your elimination diet shopping list next time you go to the grocery store:

 - cage-free eggs

 - pecans and almonds.

-Some advanced-level food elimination diets remove all nuts; however, I suggest allowing pecan and almonds, in the beginning, to see if you can tolerate them easily (you can always remove them later if needed).
+Some advanced-level food elimination diets remove all nuts; however, I suggest allowing pecan and almonds in moderate doses to see if you can tolerate them easily (you can always remove them later if needed).

 How to Tell If Your Elimination Diet Is Working

 - energy levels: do you have more energy overall?

 - digestive system: less discomfort and less gas?

 - skin issues: is your skin appearing better?